basu-96/Competitive-Programming/README.md

 # hackerrank_solutions
-Codes to few of challenges in hackerrank
+Codes to few of challenges in hackerrank and CodeChef